-What do you want to be when you grow up?
-That’s a question you have probably heard many times and it may be a question you have posed to others as well.
-People seem to spend a lot of time on that question.
-And as many young people are now filling out college applications and writing essays, the question is fuller than ever.
-The consensus with 21st century skills coincides with STEM (Science, Technology, Engineering, and Mathematics).
-These are the skills many in the field think are absolutely necessary to have in the job market today.
+People spend a lot of time on that question.
+And as many young people are now filling out college applications and writing essays, the question is more urgent than ever.
+And the consensus seems to be that the knowledge gained from STEM (Science, Technology, Engineering, and Mathematics) programs is the key to success.
+These are the skills many believe are absolutely necessary to get a job in the market today.